‘Leaning Tower of Dallas’ endures blows from wrecking ball

-DALLAS (AP) — The “Leaning Tower of Dallas,” a social media sensation born when a part of a building survived implosion, endured scores of blows from a wrecking ball Monday.
+DALLAS (AP) — The “Leaning Tower of Dallas,” a social media sensation born when a part of a building survived implosion, endured hundreds of blows from a wrecking ball Monday.

 The 11-story building found a second life online after surviving a first demolition attempt.
 It inspired jokes and comparisons to Italy’s Leaning Tower of Pisa when a Feb.
 16 implosion failed to bring down its core.